-The results of this paper demonstrate the importance of self-interest, intergenerational altruism, intragenerational fairness and of fiscal policy credibility for the demand for debt consolidation.
-Also, the results show that voters are fiscally prudent.
-This bears economic policy implications: The role of intergenerational altruism is uncontested, however it might have too much weight in the economic debate.
-In the end, it applies only to about one third of parents or to about one fourth of voters.
-Second, voters' assessment of intragenerational fairness is at least as important as intergenerational aspects.
-Policy measures which are perceived as fair have a significantly higher chance of obtaining voters approval.
-Third, the low credibility of fiscal policy plans can be a serious impediment to voters' support for consolidation.
-Interestingly, these results are very much in line with economic policy advice on how to design fiscal adjustment in advanced economies: "You shall target a long-term decline in the public debt-to-GDP ratio, not just its stabilisation at post-crisis levels", "You shall be fair", "You shall have a credible medium-term fiscal plan" (Blanchard and Cottarelli, 2010).
-The same as these results contribute in how economic policy should be designed, they might contribute in explaining why consolidations have failed in the past.
+Although the median voter favors fiscal consolidation, the estimation results demonstrate that preferences for consolidation vary considerably across individuals along economically informed dimensions.
+First, self-interest turns out to be important.
+Second, voters care for their children.
+The selected approach allows making judgments about the relative sizes of these effects and results indicate that the role of intergenerational altruism might have too much weight in the economic debate.
+Intergenerational altruism is not overly influential, compared to the other effects, and it applies only to about one third of parents or to about one fourth of voters.
+While self-interest and intergenerational altruism can barely be affected by economic policy, I identify two other effects which are susceptible to policy interventions.
+Voters' assessment of intragenerational fairness is at least as important as intergenerational aspects.
+Policy measures which are perceived as fair have a significantly higher chance of obtaining voters' approval.
+Finally, the low credibility of fiscal policy plans can be a serious impediment to voters' support for consolidation.
+Interestingly, these results are in line with economic policy advice on how to design fiscal adjustment in advanced economies: "You shall target a long-term decline in the public debt-to-GDP ratio, not just its stabilisation at post-crisis levels", "You shall be fair", "You shall have a credible medium-term fiscal plan" (Blanchard and Cottarelli, 2010).
+To the same extent as these results contribute to our understanding of how economic policy should be designed, they might provide an additional explanation why consolidations have failed in the past.

-The results can be extended in several directions.
-In particular, I have tested only a small number of predictions from the literature and I have not studied how an optimal consolidation should look like and what measures are perceived as fair.
-Also, it would be interesting to study the relative importance of the various effects for the voting behavior of agents.
-Finally, given that the data are from Austria, the question emerges whether the results can be confirmed for more countries.
-This does not so much apply to voters' attitude towards government debt-for the US voters have also been found to be fiscally prudent (Alesina et al., 1998; Peltzman, 1992)-and to the role of fairness-fairness has been shown to be important in many countries (e.g. Alesina and Giuliano, 2009; Fong, 2001; Heinemann and Hennighausen, 2010)-but more for the role of policy credibility.
+The analysis can be extended in several directions.
+In particular, I have not studied how an optimal consolidation should look like and what measures are perceived as fair.
+Also, it would be interesting to study in more depth the importance of fiscal issues for the actual voting behavior.
+Given that the data are from Austria, the question emerges whether these results are relevant for other countries.
+For the US, voters have also been found to be fiscally prudent (Alesina et al., 1998; Peltzman, 1992), fairness has been shown to be important in many countries (e.g. Alesina and Giuliano, 2009; Fong, 2001; Heinemann and Hennighausen, 2010).
+Therefore, the question whether results are relevant for other countries does not apply so much to voters' attitude towards government debt or the role of fairness.
+However, it applies to the importance of the role of policy credibility detected in this paper.